javierperez98/react_Portfolio/README.md

 <!-- Provide a short description explaining the what, why, and how of your project.
 What was your motivation?
 Why did you build this project?
 What problem does it solve?
 What did you learn? -->

-- My portfilo was created using React.js, Typescript and Sass.
+- My portfolio was created using React.js, Typescript and Sass.

 ## `Table of Contents`